gecko0307/minicrypto/README.md

 ## BetterC

-Minicrypto can be optionally used in BetterC mode:
+Minicrypto can be optionally used in BetterC mode.
+Add the following to your `dub.json`:

 ```json
 "subConfigurations": {